zhousarah/azure-compute-docs/articles/container-instances/container-instances-tutorial-deploy-spot-containers-cli.md

 az container logs --resource-group acispotdemo --name acispotclitest
 ```

-The output displays the logs for the container, and should show the below output
+The output displays the logs for the container, and should show the following output

 ```output
 listening on port 80